What can organizations do to help employees reach their full potential and achieve a maximum level of pride? Start an employee volunteer program.

 4) Allocate designated volunteer days

 You can take all the necessary steps to set up a volunteer program, but without the input of your employees, it won’t result in much success.
-To maximize participation, companies are encouraged to give employees paid time off to volunteer throughout the year.
+To maximize participation, equip your employees with paid time off to volunteer throughout the year.

 Giving employees one day per quarter is a great starting point.
-One volunteer day per quarter gives employees sufficient time to:
+One volunteer day per quarter gives employees an opportunity to:

 - Form close connections with members of nonprofits & charities.